dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 The execution of a context function may provably satisfy the conditions of a warrant attribute, but is considered illegal because the formal conditions of the warrant attribute not met.

-Warrant attributes on a functional (or, in fact, on any function) and on a functional's parameter mean very differnt things:
+Warrant attributes on a functional (or, in fact, on any function) and on a functional's parameter mean very different things:
 * On a function, they give rise to a *guarantee* the function makes.
   E.g. a `@nogc` function will not allocate GC memory.
   (When a function returns a delegate or function pointer, warrant attributes on its return type are a guarantee of that function, too.)
 * Only on a functional's parameter type, warrant attributes give rise to a *requirement* that the functional *needs* to work properly.

 As an example, consider a functional taking a `pure` delegate parameter.
-The functional might make use of memoization or the fact that the parameter's return values are [unique](https://dlang.org/spec/const3.html#implicit_qualifier_conversions) in its internal logic.
+The functional might make use of memoization, or the fact that the parameter's return values are [unique](https://dlang.org/spec/const3.html#implicit_qualifier_conversions) in its internal logic.
-In the case of uniqueness, omitting the requirement will result in illegal code, since return values of impure functions generally cannot assumed to be unique.
+In the case of uniqueness, omitting the requirement will result in illegal code, since return values of impure functions generally cannot be assumed unique.
 In the case of memoization, omitting the requirement will not result in a compile error, but unexpected behavior, when used improperly.
 In most cases, however, the requirement is merely to match the functionals guarantee.

-In the current state of the language, a funcional cannot have strong guarantees and weak requirements at the same time.
+In the current state of the language, a functional cannot have strong guarantees and weak requirements at the same time.
 Most programmers opt against warrant attributes, i.e. for weak requirements and therefore needlessly weaken the guarantees.